 Fashion is a significant and growing industry which should be on the radar screens of every transport company fleet manager looking for new business opportunities.
 Management consultants McKinsey in their December 2016 “The state of fashion” report estimate that the worldwide market is worth $2.4 trillion dollars with an annual growth rate of 5.5% over the previous decade.

 The fashion industry is well-known for seasonality and fluctuations in supply and demand.
 Traditionally, the sales cycle was very regimented with two major seasons Spring/Summer and Autumn/Winter.
 The high fashion designers would launch their new collections at catwalk shows in Paris, Milan, London or New York in February for their autumn/winter wear and in June for their spring/summer collections with the clothes for sale in stores four to five months later.
-Typically, retailers sell clothes for hot weather when cold and vice-versa.

 A changing sales cycle

 However, this cycle has changed with the rise in popularity of “fast fashion” retailers like Zara who are delivering new clothes collections constantly and introduce clothes whose design has been inspired by high fashion items soonafter they have appeared on the catwalks.
 In addition, social media is providing an alternative to the catwalks for promoting fashion.
 Consequently, high fashion brands such as Burberry and Tom Ford are now making their clothes available immediately after their fashion shows.
 Some fashion houses have also been moving away from the bi-annual launches to presenting “capsule collections” to arrive in stores during the quiet months between summer and winter.
 This has created new challenges for designers, manufacturers and retailers as they redesign their supply chains.
-All this change including more frequent and fluctuating deliveries is leading to new opportunities for those transport companies which can provide trailer flexibility.
+All these changes including more frequent and fluctuating deliveries is leading to new opportunities for those transport companies that can provide trailer flexibility.

 The rise of “fast fashion”